spacer spacer spacer

 2. Make a good first step.

 “The very first person that you should tell you’re leaving is your boss,” says Alexandra Levit, author of They Don’t Teach Corporate in College.
 “Your boss will be insulted to hear it from someone else.”
 Also, get your story right the first time and tell the same, optimistic plan to everyone.
-Prodger, for example, explained that she wanted to give freelancing a try, which shows positive vision for her career.
+Lynn, for example, explained that she wanted to give freelancing a try, which shows positive vision for her career.

 3. Leave the door open a crack.